sriramreddy42/fetch-dogs/README.md

 🐶 Searching for Dogs
 Endpoint: GET /dogs/search
 Query Parameters:
-breeds - Filter by dog breed
-zipCodes - Filter by location
-ageMin / ageMax - Set age range
+name - Search By Only With Dog Name breeds - Filter by dog breed zipCodes - Filter by location ageMin / ageMax - Set age range